lnacquaroli/TMMOptics.jl/README.md

 #### Thickness profile

-`d` is an 1d-array setting the thickness of each layer inside the multilayer stack, which accepts two types of input: the geometrical (physical) thickness in nanometers, or the fraction of optical thickness (product of the index of refraction at the wavelength of reference times the geometrical thickness) at the wavelength of reference `λ0`.
+`d::Aray{Float64}` is an 1d-array setting the thickness of each layer inside the multilayer stack, which accepts two types of input: the geometrical (physical) thickness in nanometers, or the fraction of optical thickness (product of the index of refraction at the wavelength of reference times the geometrical thickness) at the wavelength of reference `λ0`.
 The latter is useful when computing multilayer stacks and normally using quarter-wavelength or half-wavelength thicknesses.
 The elements of this array contains information about all the layers inside the multilayer, except the first and last ones (semi-infinite calculation).
 For instance, for the single layer example, we have
 ```julia
 d = [648.]
 ```